 Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, as amended, the registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

 BIMINI CAPITAL MANAGEMENT, INC.

-Date: May 14, 2021
+Date: August 13, 2021

-By:

-Robert E. Cauley Chairman and Chief Executive Officer
+By: /s/ Robert E. Cauley Robert E. Cauley Chairman and Chief Executive Officer

-Date: May 14, 2021
+Date: August 13, 2021

-By:

-G. Hunter Haas IV President, Chief Financial Officer, Chief Investment Officer and Treasurer (Principal Financial Officer and Principal Accounting Officer)
+By: /s/ G. Hunter Haas, IV G. Hunter Haas, IV President, Chief Financial Officer, Chief Investment Officer and Treasurer (Principal Financial Officer and Principal Accounting Officer)